 Karen – The school psychologist and working mom of four.
 The ideal mom to manage the competing personalities of the twins.

-As a part of our visit the cast took a moment to visit with our group.
+As a part of our visit the Liv and Maddie Cast took a moment to visit with our group.
 Here are a few questions from our session.

 Q: Are you (Dove C) like Maddie in real life?

 Dove: Actually, funny enough like super, super short version of the long story.
 I originally only played one character.
 And then when they brought us back after 9 months of testing, they sort of informed all of us that it was now a Twin Show.
 So I didn’t audition for either character, so when the opportunity presented itself, our Director Andy Fickman was just sort of like, who do you want these girls to be?
 And so I just sort of split my own personality down the middle and then turned it up extreme Disney style.
 So I’m kind of a lot like both of them.